VCNV are a UK peace group which formed in 2012 to work in solidarity with Afghan peace makers who are non-violently opposing war.

 Working in solidarity with London Palestine Action we took part in shutting down UAV Engines during the 2014 assault on Gaza.
 The factory manufactures a rotary engine fitted into the Hermes 450 and 900 drone, which has been used extensively in both Afghanistan and Gaza.

-7th October 2016 is the 14 year anniversary of the Afghan war, and peace for Afghans is further away today than what it was in 2001.
+On the 7th October 2016, the 14 year anniversary of the Afghan war, we called for solidarity vigils for Afghans who are even further from peace than what they were in 2001.

 On the 3rd October the Médecins Sans Frontières (Doctors without Borders) hospital in Kunduz, North East Afghanistan, was bombed by US/NATO led forces.